Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 • Space for unstructured play and exploration

-The traditional school system wasn’t designed for that.
+And we realized — the traditional school system simply wasn’t designed for that.

 Finding Our Way to Homeschooling

-It’s about creating an environment rich with resources, experiences, and love — then stepping back and watching them bloom.
+It’s about creating an environment rich in experiences, resources, and connection — then allowing curiosity to lead.

 What Our Days Look Like Now

-There is no typical day — and that’s the beauty of it.
+There is no “typical” day — and that’s exactly the point.

 Some days we: